akshaypkaranth/juniper_jsa_ansible_modules/README.md

 # juniper_jsa_ansible_modules
 Custom Ansible Modules for Juniper Secure Analytics (JSA) aka QRADAR
+## update

+All modules now support 'console_user' and 'console_password' for Basic Authentication

+OR

+'token' for SEC authentication

 ## How to use these Ansible modules:
 Step 1 : Clone this repo.
 Step 2: Edit the example playbooks (.yml files) as per your environment.